 - optional: 3/4 cup (100g) chopped pecans or walnuts

 - Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
-Grease a 9x5-inch loaf pan or coat with nonstick spray.
+Lowering the oven rack prevents the top of your bread from browning too much, too soon.
+Grease a metal 9×5-inch loaf pan with nonstick spray.
 Set aside.

-- Whisk the flour, baking soda, salt, and cinnamon together in a large bowl.
+- Whisk the flour, baking soda, salt, and cinnamon together in a medium bowl.
+Set aside.

 - Cover and store banana bread at room temperature for 2 days or in the refrigerator for up to 1 week.
 Banana bread tastes best on day 2 after the flavors have settled together.
 See post above for freezing instructions.